RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 4. Restart DBeaver.

 That's all done.
 Open the SQL editor, and in the left toolbar, you'll see the ChatGPT icon <img width="17" alt="Screenshot 2023-02-07 at 01 40 29" src="https://user-images.githubusercontent.com/12581569/217119031-3be579ea-51db-4648-88fa-de4a3cafdba8.png">.

+## Data privacy

+DBeaver needs to send the tables and column names of the current database schema to the OpenAI platform to convert your request into an SQL query.

+### Confirmation

+DBeaver will ask for confirmation the first time you use ChatGPT completion for each connection.
+You must confirm the metadata sending before using this feature.

+### Choosing the Scope

+You can choose which table to use (and what data to send) in the 'Scope' field.

+### Disable

+In PRO version you can disable ChatGPT feature using system variables.
+[How to disable it](#disable)